t3-oss/create-t3-app/www/src/pages/en/usage/next-auth.md

   },
 ```

-This is coupled with a types file located at `/types/next-auth.d.ts` to allow the `session` object to be typed.
+This is coupled with a types file located at `/types/next-auth.d.ts` to allow the `user.id` to be typed in the `session` object.
+Read more about [`Module Augmentation`](https://next-auth.js.org/getting-started/typescript#module-augmentation) on NextAuth.js's docs.

 ```ts
 import { DefaultSession } from "next-auth";